LukasBoril/Rest_api_springBoot_tutorial/readme/rest.md

 <br/>

-The new controller is visible in the OpenApi view.
+The new controller is visible in the _OpenApi view_.

 ![rest-open-api.png](rest-open-api.png)